What are the NC Additional Notes?

 The NC Additional Notes are updated twice annually, as needed, so be sure to check this website on a regular basis for our most current notes.
 At this point in time, additions or revisions are typically minor and changes do not always occur twice annually for each rating scale.

-The NC Additional Notes are written by our State Anchors and Anchor Advisors so that they can provide the "final word" regarding how our staff should intepret and score items using the rating scales.
+The NC Additional Notes are written by our State Anchors to provide the "final word" regarding how our staff should interpret and score indicators found in the rating scales.

 What about the Authors' Additional Notes for Clarification?